johnnovak/johnnovak.site/blog/_posts/2016-11-13-a-minimalist-openbox-desktop-for-vim-freaks.md

 the change will only take effect on the next login.

-It is also recommended to set `x-terminal-emulator` to zsh because the built-in OpenBox menus use it:
+It is also recommended to set `x-terminal-emulator` to zsh because the built-in Openbox menus use it:

     % sudo update-alternatives --config x-terminal-emulator